One of a Kind Experiential Safari Activities in Queen Elizabeth Park

 Other Experiential Adventures in Queen Elizabeth Park

 There are 10 species of primates found in Queen Elizabeth Park – the most popular one is the Chimpanzee which is found in the gash in the Savannah – the Kyambura Gorge which has been called “the lost valley” by BBC in a documentary and is commonly referred to “the Valley of the Apes.”

-Kyambura Gorge on a Chimpanzee Trek is one os the most fascinating areas in Queen Elizabeth Park to see, as you the descent into the valley you will be simply amazed.
+Kyambura Gorge n a Chimpanzee Trek is one of the fascinating areas in Queen Elizabeth Park to see, as you the descent into the valley you will be simply amazed.

 In the Gorge, you cross Rivers, meander through the thick forest in search of chimpanzees and spot other wildlife, primates and birds as you do so.

 Though The Gorge is not the best Chimpanzee Trekking Destination in Uganda (about 70% chance of seeing them), it is the scenery found in this underground forest, the river of the blind, all giving you a feeling like you are in another world.
 Hikes can also be done here as well as birding.